ShirokoLEET/simple-kmbox-connect/README.md

 # Simple Kmbox Connect

-A simplified, single-header C++ library for interacting with the Kmbox B+ (Net version) hardware.
+A simplified, single-header C++ library for interacting with the Kmbox (Net version) hardware.

 ## Features